 DR. PAUL GORMAN, owner of ELCEL Solutions, Inc. located in Minnesota, is a Farm Business & Financial Consultant with over 40 years experience in the agriculture industry.
 Dr. Gorman earned his B.S. in Agricultural Education from South Dakota State University and Ed.D from the University of Minnesota.
 Prior to private consulting, he taught Farm Operations and Business Management for technical colleges in Iowa and Minnesota.

 LEWIS C. LADERER, JR., J.D. is a partner in the law firm of Laderer & Fischer, P.C. in Indiana.
 Laderer & Fischer focus their practice almost exclusively on the representation of commercial banks and other commercial lenders in the areas of banking law, commercial litigation, and bankruptcy.
 Mr. Laderer has extensive experience in assisting community banks in structuring loan transactions, developing loan contracts, and management of problem loans and bankruptcies.
 Mr. Laderer has been practicing law since 1968.

-WALLY THOMAS has been in Agriculture Lending for 23 years.
+WALLY THOMAS has been in Agriculture Lending for over 23 years.
 Currently he is Vice President of Agriculture and Business Banking for Bremer Bank in Mankato MN and serves as a team lead.
 Prior to starting his banking career, he was involved in Agriculture Education as an instructor for Post- Secondary and Adult Education.
 He has his Bachelors and Masters of Science in Agriculture Education from NDSU.
 Wally was raised on a dairy farm in North Dakota.